evyros/mongoose-validatorjs/README.md

 ## Required fields
-validator.js will always pass a validation if the field is null, undefined or empty string.
+validator.js will always pass a validation if the field is `null`, `undefined` or empty string.

 Use ```required()``` to prevent this behavior.

 ## Validators

-This module utilises [validator.js](https://github.com/chriso/validator.js), for your convenience, here is the official docs according to the usage with this package.
+This module utilises [validator.js](https://github.com/chriso/validator.js), the API is pretty much the same.

+For your convenience, here is the official docs, modified according to the use of this package:

 - **contains(seed)** - check if the string contains the seed.
 - **equals(comparison)** - check if the string matches the comparison.